Rebozo: History

-However, despite its status as a national symbol, its use has diminished among women, especially those in cities.
-One reason for this is that the garment is associated with indigenous groups and poverty and another is that the fine handwoven rebozos, especially of silk are very expensive because of the skilled labor required. (tenancingohis) Many of the most expensive rebozos are no longer made in many parts of the country, with the exceptions of Santa María del Río and San Luis Potosí City.
-The number of weavers of all types of rebozos have diminished.
-For example, there are only fifty in the entire state of Jalisco, almost all concentrated in a few municipalities such as Sayula and Tuxpan.
+However, despite its status as a national symbol, the rebozo's use has diminished, especially those in cities.
+One reason for this is that the garment is associated with indigenous groups and poverty, and another is that the fine handwoven rebozos, especially of silk, are very expensive because of the skilled labor required.
+Many of the most expensive rebozos are no longer made in many parts of the country, with the exceptions of Santa María del Río and San Luis Potosí City.
+The number of weavers of all types of rebozos has diminished.
+For example, there are only fifty in the entire state of Jalisco, almost all concentrated in a few municipalities, such as Sayula and Tuxpan.

 Efforts have been made to preserve and promote the use of the rebozo in various ways.
 In 1953, the Escuela de Rebozo (Rebozo School) was established to teach the weaving techniques used.
 In 2002 the school won the Premio Nacional de Artes y Tradiciones Populares.
 Other institutions dedicated to the craft are Museo de Rebozo in la Piedad, Michoacan, the Tejedoras de la Tercera Edad, run by the Secretariat of Culture in Acatlán, Veracruz and the Taller de Rebocería in the Casa de la Cultura in Tenancingo, State of Mexico.
 Since the 1940s, various techniques have been used to modernize the design of the garment, including the use of sequins.
 Some modern Mexican fashion designers like Lydia Lavín and Monserrat Messeguer have designed modern versions of the garment, using new fabrics and international patterns, such as those from the Oriente and Africa.